antiSocialNet/antisocial-friends/README.md

 });
 ```

-### open-notification-connection event.
-The user has opened the notification feed.
+### open-notification-connection event: The user has opened the notification feed.
 Typically used by the application to notify the user's client app or browser of relevant activity events.
 ```
 antisocialApp.on('open-notification-connection', function (e) {
   console.log('antisocial new-notification-connection %j', e.info.key);